Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

 )
 ```

-## Example: Multiple Azure OpenAI Deployments on One Route
+### Multiple Azure OpenAI Deployments on One Route

-With AI Proxy, it is easy to create two routes to point to two different deployments of an
+With AI Proxy, you can create two routes to point to two different deployments of an
 Azure OpenAI model:

 ```yaml